 Participating merchants this year included the Baffin Bay Seafood Company, Bella Roma Italian Restaurant, Big House Bar-B-Que, Big House Burgers, Cherry Tree Tea Room, Discount Liquor, El Dorado Restaurant, Green Jay 6th Street Diner, HEB, Javelina Catering by Aramark, Nucky’s Cocktail Bar, Ol’ Girls Kitchen, Pepe’s Patio, South Texas Hole in the Wall, Spice Station Indian Cuisine, Wild Horse Distillery, Wingstop and Young’s Pizza.

-Wilva West, owner of Discount Liquor and DCTF-ST board member, said the annual event helps not just the organization but also lets the local community sample and get to know the businesses and restaurants in the Kingsville area.
+Wilva West, the owner of Discount Liquor and DCTF-ST board member, said the annual event helps not just the organization but also lets the local community sample and get to know the businesses and restaurants in the Kingsville area.

 “We get to show everybody what we have available, and everybody gets to try before deciding if they want to purchase a whole bottle,” West said.